 Independent Living Services

 The Rehabilitation Teaching Program provides services to eligible individuals of all ages who are blind or who have a severe visual impairment to enable them to live as independently as possible in their homes and communities.
-Eighteen Rehabilitation Teachers provide a wide range of independent living services to all eligible individuals.
+Rehabilitation Teachers provide a wide range of independent living services to all eligible individuals in all areas of the state, including those living in rural counties.
 Teachers provide direct services to individuals on a one-on-one basis and coordinate services which may be available from other agencies and organizations.
 Teachers are also active in establishing support groups in the communities.
 All services are customized to meet the individual's needs and may include:

 - Guidance and Counseling

 - Instruction in Communication Skills such as braille, use of recording devices, books in alternative formats, etc.